ibm-cloud-docs/vmware-service/common/single-tenant-monitoring.md

 {{site.data.keyword.atracker_full}} provides an integration with {{site.data.keyword.mon_full_notm}}, which allows you to use a VMware® by Broadcom site provided default dashboard to view metrics for your sites.
 Alternatively, you can create your own dashboard to visualize performance, volume of usage, and to define alerts to monitor your environment.

-Use {{site.data.keyword.mon_short}} dashboards to complete the following tasks.
+Use {{site.data.keyword.mon_short}} dashboards to complete the following tasks:

-* Explore and easily visualize your environment.
+* Explore and easily visualize your environment
-* Accelerate a diagnosis and a resolution for performance incidents.
+* Accelerate a diagnosis and a resolution for performance incidents
-* Control cost of monitoring infrastructure.
+* Control cost of monitoring infrastructure
-* Mitigate impact of abnormal situations with proactive notifications.
+* Mitigate impact of abnormal situations with proactive notifications

 For more information about the benefits of using {{site.data.keyword.mon_short}}, see [Getting started with {{site.data.keyword.mon_full_notm}}](/docs/monitoring?topic=monitoring-getting-started).